BERnaT: Basque Encoders for Representing Natural Textual Diversity: Training Models

 The main aim of the experiments is to evaluate the effect of including diverse language data in pre-training on NLU tasks.
 To that end, we start by pre-training the models with the corpora described in Section \ref{sec:corpora}, which are then finetuned to each task and dataset (c.f.
 Section \ref{sec:evaluation-datasets}).
 In this section, we describe these steps in turn.

 \paragraph{Pretraining.} We use encoder-only models that follow the RoBERTa \cite{liu2019roberta} architecture for several model sizes: medium (51M), base (124M) and large (355M).
-We train the models from scratch, using three corpora combinations (standard, diverse and both), as depicted in Figure \ref{fig:model_summary}, therefore generating BERnaT$_{\mathrm{standard}}$, BERnaT$_{\mathrm{diverse}}$ and BERnaT models respectively.
-We follow \citet{artetxe-etal-2022-corpus-robertaeuscrawl} and pre-train each model with 1 million tokens with a sequence length of 512 tokens.
-Shorter documents are concatenated or packed into a single sequence to fully utilize the sequence length and maximize the efficiency of each training iteration.
+We train the models from scratch, using three corpora combinations (standard, diverse and both) therefore generating BERnaT$_{\mathrm{standard}}$, BERnaT$_{\mathrm{diverse}}$ and BERnaT models, respectively (see Figure \ref{fig:model_summary}).
+We follow \cite{artetxe-etal-2022-corpus-robertaeuscrawl} and pre-train each model with 1 million tokens with a sequence length of 512 tokens.
+We use packing, i.e., shorter documents are concatenated or packed into a single sequence to fully utilize the sequence length and maximize the efficiency of each training iteration.
 Documents that exceed the sequence length, particularly those from Booktegi and EKC, are divided into smaller chunks.
 We train the models up to 100 epochs and choose the best checkpoint based on the validation loss.
 To speed up pre-training, we use Flash-Attention 2 \cite{dao2023flashattention2fasterattentionbetter} and mixed-precision (FP16), as preliminary experiments have shown no difference in performance compared to full precision and regular attention implementation.